-Students are required to take either the ACT or SAT college entrance exam.
-The ACT/SAT score is a valued element in the process of evaluating students seeking acceptance to Trinity College of Florida.
-Students electing to take the ACT should strive to achieve a composite score of 18.
+Students are required to take either the ACT/CLT/SAT college entrance exam.
+The ACT/CLT/SAT score is a valued element in the process of evaluating students seeking acceptance to Trinity College of Florida.
+Students electing to take the ACT should strive to achieve a minimum score of 18 or composite score of 18 or higher.
 Students electing to take the SAT should strive to achieve a score of 980.
+Students electing to take the CLT should strive to achieve a score of 63.
 See the Transfer Students subsection for specific academic recommendations for applicants.